pluiedev/krunner-nix/README.md

 ## Usage

-Simply activate KRunner (<kbd>alt+f2</kbd> by default), type in any program you want to run, and this plugin will try to match programs in Nixpkgs, and sort them by how close they are to your input.
+Simply activate KRunner (<kbd>alt+f2</kbd> by default) and type in any program you want to run.
+This plugin would then list programs in Nixpkgs matching the entered query, and sort them by how close they are to the query.

 <p align="center">
   <img src="https://github.com/pluiedev/krunner-nix/assets/22406910/be0ffb8a-93c5-4867-b0ba-d9f7aa631162?raw=true" height="500" alt="krunner-nix in action"/>
 </p>

-By default and by clicking the Run button, a Konsole window would be created, showing any logs or build progress that `nix run` displays.
+By selecting a program (or by clicking the Run button), a Konsole window would be appear, showing any logs or build progress that `nix run` displays.

 Alternatively, by clicking the Terminal button, a shell with the chosen app installed would be opened instead.

 <p align="center">
   <img src="https://github.com/pluiedev/krunner-nix/assets/22406910/5de00f39-826b-4824-84e6-e150b305e96b?raw=true" height="300" alt="the Konsole window that krunner-nix opens when running an app"/>
 </p>

 It even works with the default Application Launcher!